 FSP is a company that is known for its reliable power supplies and is now continuing to branch its products throughout the PC community.
-We’ve taken a great look at their premium CPU cooler the Windale 6, which did great during our testing.
-Today we will take a look at their flagship case the CMT 520 ($110).
+We’ve taken a great look at their premium CPU cooler, the Windale 6, which did great during our testing.
+Today we will take a look at their flagship case, the FSP CMT 520

 If you haven’t seen it already, we have also reviewed the FSP Tempered Glass, RGB – CMT 510.
 It’s a great case that really builds upon this foundation.

 - Front and Side Panel Window: With tempered glass windows on the front and side panel, every powerful component of your system is on display for all to enjoy.

 - Flexible Cooling Options: The CMT 520 is complete with four pre-installed 120mm RGB LED fans.
 This case ensures that your cooling performance will never suffer from support for up to three additional120mm/140mm fans and compatibility for up to two 360mm radiators.
 With plenty of space, you could even modify the case with a professional water-cooling setup.

 - Find your Personal Color: The CMT 520 comes standard with 4 pre-installed 120mm RGB LED fans (3x on the front panel and one on the rear panel) and a built-in LED controller for vivid lighting.
 The RGB LED light control buttons are conveniently located on the front panel.
 Four light modes, complete with the Sync RGB feature, are your gateway to stylish computing.

 - Streamlined Airflow: With three 120mm RGB LED fans in the front and 120mm RGB LED fan pre-installed in the rear, you will always be off to a cool start.

 - Upgraded I/O Panel: Two USB 3.0 and two USB 2.0 ports promote high-speed data transfers and expansion potential.